Will AI Replace Image Optimization Tools?

 - Applying smart crops or background removal

-Traditional image optimization tools are far more deterministic.
+Traditional image optimisation tools are far more deterministic.
 They rely on well-understood algorithms and explicit rules to reduce file size and improve delivery performance.

 Key characteristics include: